 Winner: LastPass.
 Both services warn you of password-related security concerns—including when a site you use has been breached, though you’ll have to pay extra to get that with Keeper.
 LastPass also offers to change passwords automatically, though not all sites are supported.

 9. Pricing & Value

 LastPass and Keeper have significantly different pricing structure, though there are some similarities.
 Both offer a free 30-day trial period for evaluation purposes and a free plan, and LastPass’s is the most usable free plan of any password manager—one that allows you to sync an unlimited number of passwords to an unlimited number of devices, as well as most of the features you’ll need.

 - Premium: $36/year,

 - Team: $48/user/year,

 These are prices for the Personal plan and can be bundled together, costing $59.97 in total.
 That saving of $19.99/year essentially gives you the chat app for free.
 Family, Business, and Enterprise plans are also available.

 Winner: LastPass.
 It has the best free plan in the business.
 When it comes to paid subscriptions, Keeper starts a little less expensive, but that changes quickly when you add additional services.

 Today, everyone needs a password manager.
 We deal with too many passwords to keep them all in our heads, and typing them manually is no fun, especially when they’re long and complex.
 Both LastPass and Keeper are excellent applications with loyal followings.

-Are you having trouble deciding?
+Are you having trouble deciding between LastPass and Keeper?
 I recommend you take advantage of their 30-day free trial periods to see for yourself which best meets your needs.